SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/development/performance-debugging-tools/lgdb_ccdb.md

 comparison is to be made, and how the data is distributed over MPI processes.
 For these, lgdb and CCDB use 3 entities:

 -   __PE set__: A set of MPI processes
 -   __Decomposition__: How a variable is distributed over the MPI processes in a PE set
-- __Assertion script__: A collection of mathematical relationships (e.g. equality) to be tested
+-   __Assertion script__: A collection of mathematical relationships
+    (e.g., equality) to be tested

-Please see the man page "man lgdb" for usage information about lgdb's comparative debugging feature.
-Cray also has a manual that documents lgdb's comparative debugging feature.
+Please see the man page `man lgdb` for usage information about lgdb's comparative debugging feature.
+Cray's 'XC Series Programming Environment User Guide,' available from [here]((https://pubs.cray.com/)) provides info on how to use the tool.
 The tutorial manual uses example codes that are provided in the lgdb distribution package.
-You can build executables using the provided script as
+You can build executables using the provided script as follows:
-follows:

 ```shell
 nersc$ module load cray-lgdb